-YouTube provides a way to view your entire comment history but no way of saving these comments.
-For that purpose we don’t need any third party plug-ins or scripts, instead we’ll have to make use of Google’s Takeout service, and no, Google doesn’t run a Pizza franchise on the side.
+Google provides a way to view your entire comment history but no way of saving these comments.
+For that purpose we don’t need any third party plug-ins or scripts, instead we can make use of Google’s Takeout service (and no, Google doesn’t run a fast food franchise on the side).

-The takeout I’m referring to is a Google service that allows you to download your entire or specific data that they’ve stored on your use on various Google products, one of them being YouTube.
-I hope it doesn’t come as surprise to you that Google keeps this data “safely” for you in addition to tracking you.
+The takeout I’m referring to is a Google service that allows you to download entire or specific data that they’ve stored on your use on various Google products, one of them being YouTube

 You can get a takeout of your YouTube data and basically this comes as a download containing your YouTube data such as watch history, comments, playlists, likes, uploads, watch laters and subscriptions.